severalnines/docs/user-guide/admin_settings.rst

 Cluster Registrations
 ---------------------

-From a ClusterControl UI instance, this enables the user register a database cluster managed by ClusterControl.
+From a ClusterControl UI instance, this enables the user to register a database cluster managed by ClusterControl.
 For each cluster, you need to provide a ClusterControl API URL and token.
 This effectively establishes the communication between the UI and the controller.
 The ClusterControl UI can connect to multiple CMON Controller servers (via the CMON REST API) and provide a centralized view of all databases.
 Users need to register the CMONAPI token and URL for each cluster.

 ..
 Note:: The CMONAPI token is critical and hidden under asterisk values.
 This token provides authentication access for ClusterControl UI to communicate with the CMON backend services directly.
 Please keep this token in a safe place.

-You can retrieve the CMONAPI token manually at ``[wwwroot]/cmonapi/config/bootstrap.php`` on line which contains ``CMON_TOKEN`` value, where ``[wwwroot]`` is location of Apache document root.
+You can retrieve the CMONAPI token manually at ``[wwwroot]/cmonapi/config/bootstrap.php`` on line containing ``CMON_TOKEN`` value, where ``[wwwroot]`` is location of Apache document root.

 Service Providers
 -----------------